Don Bauder 4:30 p.m., Dec. 9

 Skidmore’s 2008 EP Cowley Road was co-produced by Aaron Bowen.
 In July 2009 she was featured in Germany’s prominent Seuddeutsche Zeitung, and has since won several song competitions in the Netherlands.
 She was nominated for Best Pop Album at the 2009 San Diego Music Awards and Best Americana at the 2010 SDMAs.

-Make Believe was nominated Best Pop Album at the 2011 San Diego Music Awards.
+She was named Best Singer-Songwriter at the 2013 San Diego Music Awards.